peterhinch/micropython-samples/README.md

 QOS (quality of service, 0 and 1 are supported).
 After 100 messages reports maximum and minimum delays.

+conn.py Connect in station mode using saved connection details where possible

 ## Rotary Incremental Encoder

 Classes for handling incremental rotary position encoders.
 Note that the Pyboard timers can